luguslabs/habs/doc/wireguard-keys-initialization.md

 # Wiregrade Keys initialization

+**Wireguard keys are now automatically generate by [archipel CLI](https://github.com/luguslabs/archipel/tree/master/cli).
+You do not need anymmore to generate them manually.
+They are all generate with archipel CLI.
+The following doc explaining how to generate them and how Wireguard keys works is on educational purpose only for curious developers.**

 The Archipel chain and services use a secure VPN [Wireguard](https://www.wireguard.com/).
-It a pre-requiste keys generation.

 ## Subkey Tool